Welcome to the exciting and rewarding world of cross-stitch! I hope you enjoy it as much as I have and still do.

 One project John wished for me to write was a cross-stitch beginner’s guide.
 As was my routine, I went to the library and checked out 30-plus books on the topic.
 I must admit that I was mystified that so many books labeled as “complete” guides were very far from it.
 So I went about creating a “real” complete beginner’s guide – from the start of the project to the end.
 You can find it on this website’s menu under “J. Applegate Books”.
-It still remains (as far as I know) the complete beginner’s guide to cross stitch in existence.
+It still remains (as far as I know) the the only true complete beginner’s guide to cross stitch in existence.

 Additionally, under the menu link “Interview”, you’ll find an mp3 interview I did with one of John’s representatives on my own cross-stitch ventures.
 I’m sure many will find similarities to their own endeavors.